drwgrc/routrapp/backend/internal/repositories/postgres/migrations/README.md

 # Database Migrations

-This directory contains database migration files for the RoutRapp application.
+This directory contains database migration files for the RoutrApp application.

 ## Migration Structure